pradeep927/Peeling_dynamics_matlab/README.md

 # Peeling_dynamics_matlab
-It contains the MATLAB code for SIMULATION OF SOFT ADHESION MEDIATED BY MOBILE BINDERS This folder contains several Matlab scripts implementing the computational method described in Supplementary Note 1 to approximate the mathematical model described in the paper.
+It contains the MATLAB code for Peeling dynamics of fluid membranes bridged by molecular bonds This folder contains several Matlab scripts implementing the computational method described in Supplementary Note 1 to approximate the mathematical model described in the paper.
 These codes were used to generate all the data in the paper.

 1. diff_F02_rigid_main.m corresponds to diffusion-dominated regime with rigid bonds for F=0.2 (see Fig. 2).